 The Presidential Global Scholarship supports outstanding students who are seeking to participate in a global co-op program.
 By helping to offset expenses such as travel, meals, and housing, the Presidential Global Scholarship enables students to take advantage of all that a Northeastern education offers.

-The Charles Protaps Endowment Scholarship is available to full-time, Undergraduate Day students who are of Lithuanian descent.
+The Gerald S. Antkowiak Family Scholarship Fund is available to full-time undergraduate students from Haverhill, Massachusetts.
 To be eligible, students must demonstrate financial need, as determined by the Office of Student Financial Services, and have a solid academic record.

 How to Apply